 4 great tiered programs:

-Sephora, Starbucks, Marriott, and Uber all use loyalty programs not only to encourage customers to come back, but also to make their customers feel important, which helps strengthen their brand and spread the word.
+Sephora, Starbucks, Marriott, and Uber all use loyalty programs not only to encourage customers to come back, but also to make their customers feel important and valued, which helps strengthen their brand and spread the word.

 Sephora's Beauty Insider Program pops up on top ten lists of the best loyalty programs pretty often.
 They know what perks motivate their customers and make it easy to join the program.